plasma-umass/Ninia/README.md

 - node.js, npm, and bower
 - Python 2.7 for compiling tests (`python2.7` should be in $PATH)

-Run `npm install` and `bower install` to grab all the necessary dependencies.

 ### Running

 Compile the main JavaScript driver with `make`, then